Observational constraints on the spin/anisotropy of the CCOs of Cassiopeia A, Vela Jr. and G347.3-0.5 and a single surviving continuous gravitational wave candidate: Acknowledgments

 \section{Acknowledgments}

 We extend our heartfelt thanks to the many thousands of Einstein@Home volunteers whose donated CPU/GPU time made this work possible.
 We also thank the LIGO instrument scientists and engineers, whose remarkable efforts have delivered detectors sensitive to gravitational-wave strains at astonishingly small levels.
 We acknowledge the LIGO data calibration and line identification experts whose work helps us prepare the input data to our searches.
 Substantial post-processing is performed on the ATLAS cluster at AEI Hannover; we are grateful to Bruce Allen, Carsten Aulbert and Henning Fehrmann for their steadfast support.
-This research has made use of data and web tools for data download obtained from the Gravitational Wave Open Science Center (https://www.gw-openscience.org/ ), a service of LIGO Laboratory, the LIGO Scientific Collaboration and the Virgo Collaboration.
+This research has made use of data and web tools for data download obtained from the Gravitational Wave Open Science Center (https://www.gw-openscience.org/), a service of LIGO Laboratory, the LIGO Scientific Collaboration and the Virgo Collaboration.